-Along with its needed effects, acyclovir / hydrocortisone topical may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, acyclovir / hydrocortisone topical may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking acyclovir / hydrocortisone topical:Rare
+If any of the following side effects occur while taking acyclovir / hydrocortisone topical, check with your doctor immediately:Rare

 - change in skin color at the application site

 - flushing or redness of the skin